Best media monitoring tools

 The best media monitoring tools on the market are enticing and well worth the hype.
 Knowing well in advance that a story is trending positive or negative is invaluable intel.
 It allows you to build upon a wave of support and act quickly to avert a communications crisis.

-The good news is that there are many media monitoring solutions available.
+The good news is that there are many media monitoring services available.
 The bad news is that there are many media monitoring services available.
 No doubt: with so many choices, it can be overwhelming to decide which one is best.

 What are media monitoring tools?